WhiteheadLabVT/Ozowara-Chapter1/README.md

 - using the master data sheet, I tried to play around with reading in 3 csv and combining them but it gave me the same results as if I had just put everything into one large sheet

+06/27
+physicalxlcimate
+-with comments went and started working three seperate data sheets at each collection leevel: ochard, tree, fruit